aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 ## Installing the JDK (5 mins)

-Before we can write any Java code on our local machines, we need to have the Java Development Kit (JDK) installed.
+Before we can write any Java code on our local machines, we need to install the Java Development Kit (JDK).

 The JDK is a package of tools for developing Java programs.
 It will run in the background of your computer as you're writing Java code in a text editor or IDE.
 It's available from Oracle, the company that manages the Java language.